jorcreri/Business-Intelligence-Visualization-of-Global-Spotify-Trends-and-Seasonality/README.md

    ```bash
    pip install pandas numpy matplotlib seaborn jupyter
    ```
-   (Add any additional libraries used in notebooks as needed.)
 4. Open Tableau workbooks with Tableau Desktop/Public and Power BI files with Power BI Desktop.
 5. Download the datasets listed in `data/links.txt` and place them in the `data/` folder (see below).
 6. Consult `reports/Reporte_Visualización.pdf` for methodology and detailed findings.